focusreactive/headless-cms-gpt-sdk/packages/sb-ai-sdk/README.md

 ```

 - `contentTitle` - Title of the content that we need to process.
 We use it to set a logical context.
+- `promptModifier` - Optional.
+If you want to add some instructions to the prompt, you can pass the modifier here.
+- `cb` - Callback function that will be called with the result.

 **Usage**